open-telemetry/opentelemetry-specification/specification/configuration/sdk-environment-variables.md

 SDK components.

-When `OTEL_CONFIG_FILE` is set, all other environment variables besides those reference in the configuration file for [environment variable substitution](file-configuration.md#environment-variable-substitution) MUST be ignored.
+When `OTEL_CONFIG_FILE` is set, all other environment variables besides those referenced in the configuration file for [environment variable substitution](file-configuration.md#environment-variable-substitution) MUST be ignored.
 Ignoring the environment variables is necessary because there is no intuitive way to merge the flat environment variable scheme with the